Venezuelan Bombshell Michelle Lewin Shakes Her Booty In Sultry Instagram Video

 A latina and a swede… -The impossible combination.
 But when you make it work, it's unbeatable.
 Two different cultures, two different mindsets.
 For one, 3pm could be 3:30 or even 4pm… for the other, 3:05 means your are 5 minutes late.
 How can you make something so different actually function?
 First of all: Listen to your partner.
 Respect his point of view.
 Speak, don't argue.
 Let him finish talking before you give your point of view.
 Avoid interupting, avoid shouting, because once you start shouting you might say things you didn't actually wanted to say. -Communication, respect and patience: Three key ingredients for a long lasting relationship????????????

 Anytime Michelle posts a video with a bit of booty shaking, her fans go wild.
-As The Inquisitr recently shared, Lewin’s booty-shaking that was demonstrated via video during a trip to Las Vegas prompted another 1.3 million views and plenty of love.
+As The Inquisitr recently shared, Michelle’s booty-shaking that was demonstrated via video during a trip to Las Vegas prompted another 1.3 million views and plenty of love.

-Virtually everything Michelle Lewin has posted to her Instagram page in recent weeks has shown her looking happy, confident, and more fit than ever before.
+Virtually everything Michelle has posted to her Instagram page in recent weeks has shown her looking happy, confident, and more fit than ever before.
 The stunning Venezuelan fitness expert certainly seems to be living her best life these days and her fans are always left impressed and inspired by what she shares with them via social media.